 We all know how valuable email marketing is to companies.
 It’s been known as the best tool to nurture a lead, and reports of its demise are greatly exaggerated.
 Email guru, David Daniels stated in a recent webinar that social media does not replace email, but rather complements it.
 Obtaining a potential lead and building up one’s database for email marketing is necessary for marketers, but how this is done matters.
 Gaining personal data without customers filling up a form and requesting more information or making a purchase, strays too far into the nebulous ethical grey area.
 It’s like waving a red flag in the face of bulls.

 A/B testing continues to be one of my favourite reading topics.
 It’s fascinating to see how simple tweaks to colour and font can influence clickthrough rate.

 Designers all over the world despair, but as Obama’s campaign staff discovered, a personal tone and gawdy design is sometimes the key to brand engagement.
 As far as I am concerned, if I’m getting conversions through ugly design, then I’ll stand behind ugly design!

 Aside from design, here is a comprehensive list of elements that continue to affect open rates:

 - Event triggers

 The creation of personas allows for subsequent messages to be tailored to customers’ needs and this has seen to be more effective than normal emails in driving clicks.

 Look how well the design below works when it is opened on a mobile phone.
 Lyris has highlighted 6 brands that have created some great designs that work across multi-channels.
-Also check out this cool presentation on responsive design.

 And finally, to put everyone into a Christmas mood here’s a lovely infographic about driving Christmas sales.
 Email is seen to be the most effective at 43%, SEO and SEM tie at 33% and social media comes in fourth at 21%.